junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Because it's Apocalypse!Castiel, always uses "Castiel" instead of "Cas" in the whole story (except for near ending Chap 7 when it's canon Cas, but maybe also use "Castiel" because Jimmy doesn't bond with him, and canon!Jimmy isn't there).
 Search all text to check and make sure, in case of miss-typing)

+Chap 6 or 7, before Jimmy/Castiel's death: maybe add the scene with Castiel torturing Charlie, Jimmy remembers Charlie and but still has to watch Castiel torture her without able to do anything, Charlie recognizes him too

 ## Main

 (Jimmy POV all the time)